bernie-skipole/indi/README.md

 ### Security

-Only open MQTT communications is defined in this package, security and authentication is not considered.
+Only open communications is defined in this package, security and authentication is not considered.
-Transmission between servers could pass over an encrypted VPN.
-One method is suggested in the github wiki.
+Transmission between servers could pass over an encrypted VPN or SSH tunnel.
+Any such implementation is not described here.